Insured-Retirement-Institute/.github/profile/README.md

 ## Get started

-OpenAPI definitions can be found on [SwaggerHub](https://app.swaggerhub.com/apis/curtislawhorn/IRI-APIs/1.0.0).
+OpenAPI definitions are coming soon and will be able to found on [SwaggerHub](https://swaggerhub.com).

 Specifications can be downloaded directly from the [repository](/Specifications).